 Let's break this query down:

-1) Adding a Simple Column using ADD COLUMN in Snowflake
+How to Add a Simple Column Using ADD COLUMN in Snowflake?

 To add a basic new string column called "major" to a table called "students", we can run the following command: